top of page

 Look for:

-• Missing or curling shingles: If you notice shingles that are missing or curling, it is a clear sign that your roof is deteriorating.
+• Missing or Curling Shingles: If you notice shingles that are missing or curling, it is a clear sign that your roof is deteriorating.

-• Granule loss in gutters: Finding granules from your shingles in the gutters is another indication that your roof is aging and will need to be replaced.
+• Granule Loss in Gutters: Finding granules from your shingles in the gutters is another indication that your roof is aging and will need to be replaced.

-• Leaks or water stains on ceilings: Water stains on your ceiling are the most common sign that you are having a roofing issue.
+• Leaks or Water Stains on Ceilings: Water stains on your ceiling are the most common sign that you are having a roofing issue.

-• Sagging or soft spots: If your roof has areas that are sagging or feel soft to the touch, it could mean that the underlying structure is compromised.
+• Sagging or Soft Spots: If your roof has areas that are sagging or feel soft to the touch, it could mean that the underlying structure is compromised.

 If you’re unsure, we offer free fall roof inspections across Southern Vermont.

 Yes!
 If damage is isolated—like a few missing shingles or minor leaks—asphalt roof repair may be all you need.
-We serve homes and businesses from Bennington, Arlington, Manchester, Dorset, Danby, Wallingford, Clarendon, Rutland, and up to Brandon, VT.
+We serve homes and businesses from Bennington, Arlington, Manchester, Dorset, Danby, Wallingford, Clarendon, Rutland, and up to Brandon, VT, with fast, affordable fixes.

 That is where asphalt roof restoration comes in.
 We never go over an existing roof with asphalt or metal.
 Instead, we always perform a full tear-off to ensure the highest quality and longevity of your new roof.
 This approach allows us to thoroughly inspect the underlying structure, address any hidden issues, and provide a solid foundation for your new roofing materials.
 By doing so, we ensure that your roof is not only aesthetically pleasing but also durable and reliable for years to come.